 Brand Names: U.S.

 - Alkalinizing Agent, Oral

 Use: Labeled Indications

-Severe renal insufficiency; patients with hyperkalemia or with conditions predisposing to hyperkalemia (eg, acute dehydration, adrenal insufficiency, uncontrolled diabetes mellitus, tissue breakdown, concurrent use of potassium-sparing agents); patients with delayed gastric emptying, esophageal compression, intestinal obstruction or stricture, or those taking anticholinergic medication; patients with active urinary tract infection
+Renal insufficiency (GFR <0.7 mL/kg/minute); patients with hyperkalemia or with conditions predisposing to hyperkalemia (eg, chronic renal failure, acute dehydration, adrenal insufficiency, uncontrolled diabetes mellitus, tissue breakdown, strenuous physical exercise in unconditioned individuals); patients with delayed gastric emptying, esophageal compression, or intestinal obstruction or stricture; patients with active urinary tract infection; peptic ulcer disease

 Alkalinizer, bicarbonate precursor: Oral:

 Mild to moderate hypocitraturia (>150 mg/day urinary citrate): Initial: 15 mEq 2 times daily or 10 mEq 3 times daily; maximum dose: 100 mEq/day

 Severe hypocitraturia (<150 mg/day urinary citrate): Initial: 30 mEq 2 times daily or 20 mEq 3 times daily; maximum dose: 100 mEq/day

 Refer to adult dosing.